ThatRozebudDude/FPS-Plus-Public/art/futureDocs/Creating-a-New-Stage.md

 - `name`: The name of the stage. `PlayState.curStage` gets assigned to this.
 - `startingZoom`: The initial zoom level of the camera.
-- `uiType`: The name of the UI skin that is used on the stage, e.g. the Pixel skin in the Week 6 stages.
+- `uiSkin`: The name of the UI skin that is used on the stage, e.g. the Pixel skin in the Week 6 stages.

 There are more properties than these however they will be discussed in the other sections.